uyuni-project/uyuni/testsuite/README.md

 Check the [code coverage results](docs/codecoverage.md) after you have run the test suite with your code.

-There are also hints about how to [debug the testsuite](docs/Debug.md) and about [Pitfalls in writing the testsuite](docs/Pitfalls-test.md).
+There are also hints about [Pitfalls in writing the testsuite](docs/Pitfalls-test.md).

 # Branches used